wnklrj/asvtools/README.md

 These inital condition perturbations can be used to create Ensemble Systems.

-It uses DWD ICON analysis data (or other suitable user-provided analysis data) and (currently) the Pangu 6h or Pangu 24h MLWP forecast model from Huawei.
+It uses DWD ICON analysis data (or other suitable user-provided analysis data) and (currently) the Pangu 6h or Pangu 24h Machine Learning Weather Prediction (MLWP) forecast model from Huawei.
 Pangu-Repository: [Pangu-Weather](https://github.com/198808xc/Pangu-Weather), Pangu-Article:
 [Pangu-Weather: A 3D High-Resolution Model for Fast and Accurate Global Weather Forecast](https://arxiv.org/abs/2211.02556) , 2022.